GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 The frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis):

-On frequent and continuous basis whenever a user chooses to click on an Ad.
+On a frequent and continuous basis, whenever a user clicks on an Ad.

-Purpose(s) of the data transfer and further processing: to monitor the installation of a mobile app on the user’s device or any other action that the Parties agreed, in writing, will be measured as payable event, for billing and invoicing purposes, for dealing with fraud claims and to provide reporting.
+Purpose(s) of the data transfer and further Processing: to monitor the installation of a mobile app on the user’s device or any other action that the Parties agreed, in writing, will be measured as a payable event for billing and invoicing purposes, for dealing with fraud claims and to provide reporting.

 The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period: up to 30 days from the personal data transfer.

-For transfers to (sub-) processors, also specify subject matter, nature, and duration of the processing: The subject matter of the processing is publishers’ Personal Data, the nature of the Processing is the performance of the Service under the Agreement and as detailed above and the duration of the Processing is the term of the Agreement.
+For transfers to (sub-) processors, also specify the subject matter, nature, and duration of the Processing: The subject matter of the Processing is publishers’ Personal Data, the nature of the Processing is the performance of the Service under the Agreement and as detailed above and the duration of the Processing is the term of the Agreement.

-The Identity the competent supervisory authority in accordance with Clause 13 of the New SCC is:
+The Identity of the competent supervisory authority in accordance with Clause 13 of the New SCC is:

 ANNEX II